-- Only LED lights must be used within the development. - Heat and/or solar pumps and/or gas geysers (or similar) must be used throughout the development. - Use of gas for stoves is optional. - Use of solar panels on roofs optional provided that it does not contribute to glint and glare effect for pilots from nearby airfields.
+be energy efficient.
+Only LED lights must be used within the development.
+Heat and/or solar pumps and/or gas geysers (or similar) must be used through development.
+Use of gas for stoves is optional. out the

+• Use of solar panels on roofs optional provided that it does not contribute to glint and glare effect for pilots from nearby airfields.